rulewis/journey-optimizer.en/help/using/personalization/personalization-syntax.md

 ## Introduction

-The personalization in CJM is based on the templating syntax called Handlebars.
+The personalization in Journey Optimizer is based on the templating syntax called Handlebars.
 For a complete description of the Handlebars syntax, see [HandlebarsJS](https://handlebarsjs.com/).

 It uses a template and an input object to generate HTML or other text formats.
 Handlebars templates look like regular text with embedded Handlebars expressions.